KxSystems/docs/docs/wp/solace/index.md

 Only the applications that require the data and are authorized to access the data should be able to consume that data.
 This is where Access Control Lists (ACLs) help.
 Event brokers allow you to lock down exactly which applications have access to the data in a transparent manner.
 You can control what topics publishers can publish to and what topics subscribers can subscribe from to make sure no one is accessing any data they are not authorized to access.
 For example, if all the market data in our organization is published to topics of this topology: `EQ/{region}/{exchange}/{stock}` we can restrict applications to US equities data by limiting them to the `EQ/US/>` hierarchy.
 Additionally, I can grant a subscriber access to only data from the New York Stock Exchange (NYSE) as: `EQ/US/NYSE/>`.

 Having strong ACL profiles provides transparency and strong security.
-And in with market data, it helps avoid an expensive bill from exchanges and market data vendors!
+And with market data, it helps avoid an expensive bill from exchanges and market data vendors!

 ## Implement with kdb+ and Solace